qiyouForSql/grpcforunconflict/examples/features/authentication/README.md

 ### OAuth2

 OAuth 2.0 Protocol is a widely used authentication and authorization mechanism nowadays.
-And grpc provides convenient APIs to configure OAuth to use with grpc.
+And grpc provides convenient APIs to configure OAuth to use withgrpcforunconflict.
 Please refer to the godoc:
 https://godoc.org/google.golang.org/grpc/credentials/oauth for details.